 This isn't the least expensive form of musical entertainment, but if you book in advance you can often find inexpensive seats that are still very decent.

 The classically elegant Palais Garnier looms on the Place de L'Opera in the Grands Boulevards/ old department stores district in Paris: an icon of early Parisian modernity.
-Once the home of the Paris Opera (now at Bastille; see above), the prestigious National Ballet of France now calls the Palais Garnier its home.
-Come for a ballet performance and to visit the sumptuous building-- you should notably see painter Marc Chagall's breathtaking ceiling fresco in the main hall.
+Once the home of the Paris Opera (now at Bastille; see more details above), the prestigious National Ballet of France now calls the Palais Garnier its home.
+Come for a ballet performance and to visit the sumptuous building, complete with ornate details such as a grandiose staircase in the hall.
+You should notably see painter Marc Chagall's breathtaking ceiling fresco in the main theatre.

 If rock, indie music, and hip-hop are more your speed, make sure to be in town in midsummer, when the annual Rock en Seine festival takes over the western suburb of St-Cloud.
 You can even pitch a tent and camp if you reserve ahead.
 Three days of performances from bands from around the globe make this a coveted one among young visitors and locals especially.